Configure the expiration policy for Office 365 groups

 Set group expiration

-Open the Azure AD admin center with an account that is a global administrator in your Azure AD tenant.
+Open the Azure AD admin center with an account that is a global administrator in your Azure AD organization.

 - Set the group lifetime in days.
 You could select one of the preset values, or a custom value (should be 31 days or more).